Skip to content

 ---

-ddx.id is the only required field. ddx.depends_on builds the traceability graph the routing skill traverses.
+ddx.id is the only required field. ddx.depends_on builds the traceability graph the routing skill traverses inside the active flow.
+Cross-flow relationships use the marker and graph contract described above.
 Full field definitions are in workflows/artifact-schema.md.

 Routing Skill